 In Florida, contesting a will is done through probate court.
 In most cases, challenges to a will must be submitted before the probate process is complete.
 More specifically, the challenge must be filed within three months of receiving notice regarding the will; this duration can be extended if notice was not provided and the probate process is still ongoing.
 There are many reasons for contesting a will in Florida; this ranges from issues with the document itself, to unfortunate foul play from a family member, caregiver, or another party.
 Needless to say, these cases can be highly complex and emotionally draining for those involved; therefore, legal representation by a Florida probate lawyer experienced in will contests is extremely vital for your case.

-The probate attorneys at Di Pietro Partners have decades of trial experience and are experienced with many aspects of Florida estate litigation including will contests.
-If you have legal issues with a will anywhere in the State of Florida, call our lawyers for a free and confidential case evaluation today 1.800.712.8462
+The attorneys at Di Pietro Partners have decades of experience in Florida probate litigation cases including will contests.
+If you have legal issues with a will anywhere in the State of Florida, call our lawyers for a free and confidential case evaluation today.
+1.800.712.8462

 Reasons For Contesting a Will in Florida

 In order for a will to be contested in Florida, valid legal grounds are required.
 Someone cannot simply contest a will because they disagree with the division of assets, or have a bad relationship with a testor/beneficiary.
 With that said, there are circumstances where a will can be disputed in a court of law; these circumstances include, but are not limited to the following:

 Validity – This remains one of the most common reasons for challenging a will.
 This may include challenging the validity of a will based on the competency of the party drafting the will, disputing the validity of a will based upon the existence of additional or subsequent documents, or challenging validity based upon undue influence over the decedent prior to death.